DaneVinson/scarredworld/expulsion.md

 # Expulsion
 [Scarred World](./readme.md) > [City of Coins](./city-of-coins.md) > Expulsion

-Those who suffer *Expulsion* are taken to furtherest inland outpost, given one weeks ration of [Poof](.poof.md) and this proclimation:
+Those who suffer *Expulsion* from the City of Coins are taken to its furtherest inland outpost, given one weeks ration of [Poof](.poof.md) and the following proclimation:

-*When next you are discoverd in the City of Nexus you will be executed.*
+*You are hearby banished from Nexus.
+If you are found within its juristiction again you will be immediately executed.*

 *The Pentacouncil*